conan-io/docs/tutorial/creating_packages/define_package_information.rst

 library in a Conan package using the :ref:`package method<creating_packages_package_method>`.
-Consumers that depend on that package will reuse those files, but we have to provide some additional information so that Conan can pass that to the build system and consumers can build the package.
+Consumers that depend on that package will reuse those files, but we have to provide some additional information so that Conan can pass that to the build system and consumers can use the package.

 For instance, in our example, we are building a static library named *hello* that will result in a *libhello.a* file in Linux and macOS or a *hello.lib* file in Windows.
 Also,